anjoweichbrodt/WS_Anagni2019/README.md

 PythonScriptEditor before, do so now: open Rhino and open the editor by typing `EditPythonScript`.
 Then simply close Rhino again.

-To install the COMPAS packages, type the following on the command line.
+To install the COMPAS packages, type the following on the command line

-**Make sure the workshop environment ("anagni2019") is active!**

 ```bash
 python -m compas_rhino.install -p compas compas_rhino compas_tna compas_assembly